kubernetes-retired/external-storage/local-volume/README.md

 * Avoid recreating nodes with the same node name while there are still old PVs with that node's affinity specified.
 Otherwise, the system could think that the new node contains the old PVs.
-* While leveraging the local PV provisioner, race conditions can occur when an admin is adding new volumes and they are being discovered.
-To avoid this situation, in the discovery directories we recommend utilizing bind mounts for mount points and symlinks for raw block volumes.
-For example, if the discovery directory is /mnt/volumes and we want the provisioner to expose /dev/sda1 as a volume named vol1, then we would bind mount /dev/sda1 at /mnt/volumes/vol1.
-* For volumes with a filesystem, its recommended to utilize their UUID (e.g. the output from `ls -l /dev/disk/by-uuid`) both in fstab mounting logic and in the directory name representing that volume.
-This practice ensures that the wrong local volume is not mistakenly mounted, even if its mountpoint changes (e.g. if /dev/sda1 becomes /dev/sdb1 when a new disk is added).
+* For volumes with a filesystem, it's recommended to utilize their UUID (e.g. the output from `ls -l /dev/disk/by-uuid`) both in fstab entries and in the directory name of that mount point.
+This practice ensures that the wrong local volume is not mistakenly mounted, even if its device path changes (e.g. if /dev/sda1 becomes /dev/sdb1 when a new disk is added).
   Additionally, this practice will ensure that if another node with the same name is created, that any volumes on that node are unique and not